 Finally, please see the message from LISC CEO Maurice Jones below as well as a list of resources from a few of our partners.

-Verizon's Small Business Recovery Fund with LISC - Applications Due Due April 4
+Verizon's Small Business Recovery Fund with LISC -- Future Rounds to be announced soon

 LISC and Verizon have teamed up to offer grants to help small businesses across the country.

 LISC is building our nationwide Rapid Relief and Resiliency Fund and local efforts.
-Learn more here.
+Learn more and sign up to receive alters about future funding rounds here.

 MGCC - COVID-19 Small Business Recovery Loan Fund